 Last but not least, automate some of your HR tasks.
 Automating tasks allows you to reroute HR time so you can begin to focus on innovative tasks.

 For example, many businesses are starting to automate the interview scheduling process.
 Automating interview scheduling frees up recruiter time to focus on bigger picture tasks and improving candidate experience.
-Scheduling interviews used to take hours due to the back and forth between candidate and recruiter.
+Scheduling interviews used to take hours due to the back and forth between candidates and recruiters.

 Now, recruiters can set their availability up online, and candidates can pick the time that works best for them.
 Since recruiters aren’t in the weeds scheduling call after call, they can work on building relationships instead.